Socialism in the United Kingdom: 1980s

-Following the 1979 Labour defeat, James Callaghan tried in vain to keep the left wing of the party (in which Tony Benn was prominent) and the right-wing (in which Roy Jenkins was prominent) together.
+Following the 1979 Labour defeat, James Callaghan tried in vain to keep the left wing of the party (in which Tony Benn was prominent) and the right wing (in which Roy Jenkins was prominent) together.
 In 1980, the Labour Party conference was dominated by factional disputes and what Callaghan regarded as Bennite motions.
 Callaghan resigned as party leader late that year and was replaced by Michael Foot, a left-winger who by then had distanced himself from Benn but failed to transmit this to the media or the voters.
 The following year, Denis Healey only narrowly won the deputy leadership in a contest with Benn.

-In 1981, thirty MPs on the right-wing of the Labour Party defected to found the Social Democratic Party, which formed an alliance with the Liberal Party and opinion polls briefly saw the new alliance appear capable of winning a general election.
+In 1981, thirty MPs on the right wing of the Labour Party defected to found the Social Democratic Party, which formed an alliance with the Liberal Party and opinion polls briefly saw the new alliance appear capable of winning a general election.

-At the 1983 general election, Thatcher benefited from increased popularity, an after effect of the successful Falklands War, and a Labour manifesto which Labour MP Gerald Kaufman described as "the longest suicide note in history".
-Labour suffered their worst election defeat since 1918 with eight and a half million votes, over three million votes down on the previous general election.
+At the 1983 general election, Thatcher benefited from increased popularity, an aftereffect of the successful Falklands War, and a Labour manifesto which Labour MP Gerald Kaufman described as "the longest suicide note in history".
+Labour suffered its worst election defeat since 1918 with eight and a half million votes, over three million votes down on the previous general election.
 Many former Labour voters had voted for the SDP-Liberal Alliance instead.
 The Alliance came close to Labour in terms of votes, but had only a fraction of its seats due to the limitations of the first-past-the-post system.

 Following the 1983 general election, Neil Kinnock, long associated with the left wing of the Labour Party, became the new leader.
 By that point in time, the Labour Party was factionalised between the right, including Healey and deputy leader Roy Hattersley, a "soft left" associated with the Tribune group, and a "hard left" associated with Benn and the new Campaign Group.

 The Trotskyist Militant tendency, using entryist tactics in the Labour Party, had gradually increased their profile.
 By 1982, they controlled Liverpool City Council, and had a presence in many Constituency Labour Parties.
 The Labour NEC began to expel Militant members, beginning with their newspaper's "editorial board", in effect their Central Committee.
 A revival in municipal socialism seemed, for a time, a solution to Conservative hegemony for many on the left.
 The Greater London Council, led by Ken Livingstone, gained the most attention, seeming genuinely innovative to its support base, but the GLC was abolished by the Conservatives in 1986.

 The defining event of the 1980s for British socialists was the 1984–85 miners' strike.
 Miners in the National Union of Mineworkers, led by Arthur Scargill, struck against the closure of collieries.
 Despite support in the coalfields, including many miners' wives in Women Against Pit Closures, the strike was eventually lost owing to a union split, amongst other reasons.
 The Conservatives had already begun to privatise other state industries.
 Labour lost the 1987 general election by a wide margin, although it did manage to reduce the Conservative majority significantly.